lifan0913/node-mongo-complete-bootcamp-2019/03-asynchronous-javascript/notes.md

 Once this is done we can do the next step, in our case our next promise.

 In order to catch the errors we need to put our entire code inside a try/catch block.
 And if any error is returned it wil be catched and the code inside the catch block will be executed.

+---

+## Returning Values from Async Functions

+In order to return values from Async Functions we have a couple of options to do this.

+We can return a value at the end of the execution and then run the `.then()` and get the returned value there.
+This however has a problem, if we have an error in the main Promise because we are always returning it as a resolved (sucessfull) promise, to fix this we need to `throw()` an error inside the catch method and then catch it in our function.

+Another way to do this is to use async/await inside an IFY.

+We create an async IFY and then inside a try/catch block put our console.logs and async to a new variable (x) the result of the await of our Promise.
+Then we just need to log it.